Julian Portugal: Early career

 Portugal also appeared for USL PDL club Las Vegas Mobsters in 2014.

 Professional

 Portugal signed with United Soccer League club Tulsa Roughnecks in March 2015.
+He made eight appearances that season, but was not retained for 2016.

 On 2018 January 8, Portugal became one of the first five players signed by USL expansion club Las Vegas Lights FC.

 Coaching

 Portugal returned to Las Vegas Lights in January 2023 to serve as the club's performance coach.

+Personal life

+Portugal grew up in Mexico before moving with his family to the U.S. state of Nevada.